Azure/azure-sdk-tools/tools/github/README.md

 ## Structure

+## Structure

 * **root**
+  _The root contains the scripts used for repository management and their associated data._

+* **scripts**
+  _The core scripts for repository management, such as managing milestones and labels._

+* **data**
-  _The root contains the core scripts for managing data and the set of centrally managed Azure SDK repositories._
+  _The data associated with the scripts.
+This includes items such as the set of centrally managed Azure SDK repositories and the labels common to all repositories._

+* **data/repository-snapshots**
+  _The container for a snapshot of the labels that exist in each managed repository; primarily used to help detect and report on new labels that have been added outside the common set._

  ## Scripts